Yale-BIM/f21-assignments/assignment-3/README.md

 > NOTE: ROS nodes use the /clock topic to gather information about time (see [here](http://wiki.ros.org/Clock) for more information).
 When the `use_sim_time` parameter is set to true in the ROS parameter server, ROS will stop publishing your computer's system clock through /clock.
 And when a bag is played with the `--clock` option, rosbag play will publish a simulated time instead.
-If you are playing ROS bags and don't set use_sim_time parameter to true, then messages may be handled incorrectly by ROS nodes.
-You can check the value of the use_sim_time parameter in the [ROS parameter server](http://wiki.ros.org/Parameter%20Server) with the command: `$ rosparam get use_sim_time`
+If you are playing ROS bags and don't set the `use_sim_time` parameter to true, then messages may be handled incorrectly by ROS nodes.
+You can check the value of the `use_sim_time` parameter in the [ROS parameter server](http://wiki.ros.org/Parameter%20Server) with the command: `$ rosparam get use_sim_time`

 ### Questions / Tasks
-- **II-1.** Make a video of rqt_image_view that shows the content of the /camera/color/image_raw topic as the left-seq1.bag rosbag plays for at least 3 seconds.
-Turn this video into an animated gif, e.g., with ffmpeg and imagemagick as indicated in [this code snippet](https://gitlab.com/snippets/1743818), and include it in a `docs` directory within the shutter_track_target package.
+- **II-1.** Make a video of `rqt_image_view` that shows the content of the `/camera/color/image_raw` topic as left-seq1.bag plays for at least 3 seconds.
+Turn this video into an animated gif, e.g., with [ffmpeg](https://www.ffmpeg.org/) and [imagemagick](https://imagemagick.org/) as indicated in [this code snippet](https://gitlab.com/snippets/1743818), and include it in a `docs` directory within the `shutter_track_target` package.
 Name the gif `input.gif` and commit it to your repository.

 ## Part III.
 Detecting a Visual Target